|Lat/Lon:||46.43460°N / 13.68386°E|

 1. The normal ascent from the end of Koritnica valley (called V Koncu = At the End).
 You can reach this point either from Planica valley over Kotovo sedlo, or through Koritnica valley.
 The joint point of both approaches is on the altitude of some 1680 m.
 From there you proceed by the marked path towards Žagerica (notch), but only to the branching on some 1900 m.
 You have already passed the W walls of Kotova špica.
 There a weak trail branches right (the trail was built after the World War I).
 By it you cross by an exposed ledge, then ascend up, cross a ravine and on the other side climb up on the notch between V Koncu špica and Kotova špica.
 Then southwards to the highest point.
 UIAA I-II, from Tamar cca 6 h, from Log cca 5 h.

 2. From Laghi di Fusine towards the south and by Via della Vita (difficult ferrata) to the saddle between Vevnica and V Koncu špica.
 Then crossing the summit of V Koncu špica to the notch between V Koncu špica and Kotova špica (UIAA II) and to the highest point.
 Cca 5 h.

 4. The most natural route on Kotova špica is to climb the 200 m high walls above Kotovo sedlo (saddle), 2134 m.
 That route was used by local hunters even before the first climbers came.
-So, the easiest ascent from the south starts on Kotovo sedlo, detours the nerby Špice v Planji, 2198 m (see the map above), and goes then by a ledge on the main ridge.
+So, the easiest ascent from the south starts on Kotovo sedlo, detours the nerby Špice v Planji, 2198 m (see the map on the left), and goes then by a ledge on the main ridge.
 Then the route follows the main ridge, partly over distinct slabs, until it reaches the steep walls.
 So, from above the slabs you cross left into the W wall and then right up on the S fore-summit of Kotova špica (that's the most difficult part).
 Then northwards on the main summit.
 UIAA II+, Good 1 h from Kotovo sedlo.
+The route is not drawn on the map on the left.

-The mountain is in the Triglav National Parc, otherwise no limitations.
+The mountain is in the Triglav National Park, otherwise no limitations.